Glendale Domestic Violence/Restraining Orders ATTORNEY

 What Types Of Restraining Orders Are Available In California?

-In California, there are several types of restraining orders designed to protect in different situations.
-Each type serves a specific purpose based on the nature of the threat or harassment.
+In California, several types of restraining orders can protect you in different situations.
+Each order addresses specific family or non-family relationships and threats.

-• Domestic Violence Restraining Order: Protects individuals who are victims of domestic violence from a current or former intimate partner, spouse, cohabitant, or family member.
-It typically lasts up to 5 years but can be extended and includes protection against physical abuse, threats, harassment, and stalking.
+• Domestic Violence Restraining Order: Protects individuals who experience domestic violence from a current or former intimate partner, spouse, cohabitant, or family member.
+It typically lasts up to five years and can be extended.
+These orders cover physical abuse, threats, harassment, and stalking.

-• Civil Harassment Restraining Order: Protects against harassment or unwanted contact by someone with whom the victim does not have a close personal relationship, for example, a neighbor, a coworker, or an acquaintance.
-It typically lasts up to 3 to 5 years and can be extended.
+• Civil Harassment Restraining Order: Protects people from harassment or unwanted contact by someone without a close relationship—for example, a neighbor, coworker, or acquaintance.
+The order usually lasts three to five years and can be extended.

-• Elder or Dependent Adult Abuse Restraining Order: Protects elderly individuals (65 or older) or dependent adults (18-64) from physical abuse, financial abuse, neglect, or abandonment.
-It typically lasts up to 5 years but can be extended.
+• Elder or Dependent Adult Abuse Restraining Order: Guards elderly individuals (65 and older) or dependent adults (18–64) from physical or financial abuse, neglect, or abandonment.
+These typically last up to five years and can be renewed.

-• Workplace Violence Restraining Order: Protects employees who are threatened with violence or experience violence at work from a coworker, client, or other individual.
-It typically lasts up to 3 years but can be extended.
+• Workplace Violence Restraining Order: Protects employees threatened with violence at work from a coworker, client, or other individual.
+These orders generally last up to three years and can be extended.

 If you need protection from domestic violence or assistance with a restraining order, we are here to help.
 Contact our office at (818) 284-6632 or reach out to us online to schedule your consultation today.